HICAI-ZJU/SciKnowEval/README.md

 <h3 id="2.1">✡️ Evaluated Abilities</h3>

 * 📖 **L1**: **Studying extensively** (i.e., *knowledge memory*).
-This dimension evaluates the breadth of an LLM’s knowledge across various scientific domains.
-It measures the model’s ability to remember a wide range of scientific concepts.
+This dimension evaluates an LLM's ability to store and retrieve a vast range of factual scientific knowledge across multiple domains.
+It measures the breadth and accuracy of the model's memory, including definitions, taxonomies, historical facts, and widely accepted scientific principles.

 * ❓ **L2**: **Enquiring earnestly** (i.e., *knowledge comprehension*).
 This aspect focuses on the LLM’s capacity for deep enquiry and exploration within scientific contexts, such as analyzing scientific texts, identifying key concepts, and questioning relevant information.